alexwaibel/home-ops/README.md

 3. 🏆 **Congratulations** if all goes smooth you will have a Kubernetes cluster managed by Flux and your Git repository is driving the state of your cluster.

+> [!WARNING]
+> Once the cluster has stabilized, you must restore the postgres database from backup.
+See [this commit](https://github.com/alexwaibel/home-ops/commit/ff8c06ed4da086f1da538f922ddf9cf1448dd934) for an example.

 ## 📣 Cloudflare post installation

 #### 🌐 Public DNS